Prices for Oystercatchers:

 - Our water use is monitored by a meter and we encourage guests to keep water use to a minimum.

-- We supply locally sourced sustainably grown softwood for use in the wood-burning stove and actively encourage its use over electric heating.
+- We supply locally-sourced, sustainably-grown, softwood for use in the wood-burning stove and actively encourage its use over electric heating.
+We purchase this already dried and store it to facilitate further drying to reduce pollutants and risk to health from burning wet wood.

 - We have reduced, reused and recycled the waste generated by us and supplied information and encourage guests to do the same in line with the recycling policy of Comhairle na Gàidhealtachd.
 Information on recycling is made clear in the Guest handbook and by the provision of suitable containers for recycling